Annapurna Semi Circuit Trek via Thorong La Pass Overview

 - Kathmandu to Nadi bazar by local Transportation and Phedi to Pokhara by local transport and Return Back to Kathmandu by tourist Bus.

-- Accommodation at Pokhara in tourist standard B/B hotel for 1 night.
+- Accommodation at Pokhara in tourist 3 star B/B hotel for 1 night.

 - All taxes and company service charge.